Licensed Professional Counselor Education Requirements and Duties

 According to the BLS, the major group of professional community and social service occupations, which includes school, vocational, mental health, substance abuse and rehabilitation counselors, among many other closely related professions, earned an average salary of $44,710 per year.
 The percentile range of salaries for all of these professions begins at about $23,610 and ends at around $72,290 per year.
 The BLS offers several different job growth statistics for professional counselors, which is broken down by the specific industry of employment.
 As an example, employment of school and career counselors is expected to increase by 12% between 2012 and 2022, which is as fast as the national average for all occupations.

 - Recently Updated

-Licensed professional counselors provide advice and therapy to many different groups of people including families, students and...
+Licensed professional counselors provide advice and therapy to many different groups of people, including families, students...

 Nonprofit counselors assist consumers in debt and help them find solutions to financial problems.
 A counselor typically has a...